naa986/videojs-html5-player/videojs-html5-player/readme.txt

 * Embed MP4 video files into a post/page or anywhere on your WordPress site
 * Embed responsive videos for a better user experience while viewing from a mobile device
-* Embed HTML5 videos which are compatible with all major browsers
+* Embed HTML5 videos which are compatible with modern browsers
 * Embed videos with poster images
 * Embed videos using videojs player
-* Automatically play a video when the page is rendered
+* Automatically play a video when the page is rendered if the device and browser support it
 * Embed videos uploaded to your WordPress media library using direct links in the shortcode
-* No setup required, simply install and start embedding videos
-* Lightweight and compatible with the latest version of WordPress
 * Clean and sleek player with no watermark
 * fallbacks for other HTML5-supported filetypes (WebM, Ogv)
 * HTTP streaming